rpede/MobileProgramming24/_working_with_data/jokes.md

 }
 ```

-You can get the settings from within your widget with
+You can get the settings from within your widget using
 `context.read<Settings>()`.

 ### Challenge 3 - Read it out loud

-Wouldn't it be cool if your app could read jokes out loud?
+Wouldn't it be cool if your app could read the jokes out loud?

 What you need is some text-to-speech (aka speech synthesis) functionality.